“I doubt whether the world holds for anyone a more soul-stirring surprise than the first adventure with ice cream.”

 - Refrigerate mixture a minimum of 6 hours.

 - When ready to make ice cream, process according to your ice cream maker‘s instructions.
-While it’s churning, peel and dice the final ¾ cup peaches, and add them to the ice cream mixture during the last few minutes of churning.
+While it’s churning, add the remaining peeled and diced peaches to the ice cream mixture during the last few minutes of churning.

-Note: Don’t have an ice cream maker?
-Here’s a technique to try and make it by hand.
-And if you’re looking for more ice cream recipes, there’s an ebook 100% dedicated to AIP Ice Cream that even includes recipes for waffle cones and toppings.
+- Note: Don't have an ice cream maker?
+Here's a technique to try and make it by hand.